adr1enbe4udou1n/blog/content/posts/2022-02-18-build-your-own-docker-swarm-cluster-part-2.md

 Traditionally I should say that Traefik is clearly not really easy to setup for new comers.
 The essential part to keep in mind is that this reverse proxy has 2 types of configuration, *static* and *dynamic*.
 [Go here](https://doc.traefik.io/traefik/getting-started/configuration-overview/) for detail explication of difference between these types of configuration.

 Here we'll talk about static configuration.
-Create a YAML file under `/etc/traefik/traefik.yml` with following content (TOML is also supported) :
+Create a YAML file under `/etc/traefik/traefik.yml` of `manager-01` server with following content (TOML is also supported) :

 ```yml
 entryPoints: